Come practise with us · 共修

 The Zhong Yuan Festival (中元節) falls on the 15th day of the 7th lunar month — the midpoint of the Ghost Month and one of the three Yuan festivals in the Taoist calendar.
 Our annual Zhong Yuan ritual honours 太乙救苦天尊 (Taiyi Jiuku Tianzun), the Celestial Worthy of Universal Salvation, and performs rites for the welfare of the deceased and the relief of suffering across all realms.
 This is one of the most significant rituals in the Quanzhen liturgical calendar.

 Exact dates for annual ceremonies are determined by the lunar calendar each year.
-Follow us on Facebook and Instagram or contact us via WhatsApp to be notified when dates are confirmed.
+Follow us on Facebook or contact us via Facebook Messenger to be notified when dates are confirmed.

 Follow updatesNot sure where to start?